olferuk/IBeaconLocation/README.md

 `Processor` is the core of the library.
 By default, it subscribes to `-locationManager:didRangeBeacons:inRegion` event, and calcutates user position with every call.

-As declared in `BeaconLocation.h`, the framework offers you 3 different algorithms to choose from, and also you can specify your own method with `customAlgorithm` property stored in `Processor`.
+As declared in `BeaconLocation.h`, the framework offers you 3 different algorithms to choose from, and you can also specify your own method with `customAlgorithm` property stored in `Processor`.

-Every algorithm or even the combination of algorithms can be chosen to achieve the best results.
+Each algorithm or even the combination of algorithms can be chosen to achieve the best results.
 Consider the following interface:

 ```objc
 - (void)setAlgorithm:(AlgorithmType)algorithmType;